-Table 4 and 5: Graduate Attribute and Professional Competency Profile
+Table 4: Graduate Attribute Profile

-- Table 4: Graduate Attribute Profile the qualifications (assimilated knowledge, skills, and attitudes) of a professional engineer/technologist (3-4 year)/technician (2-3 year) are described. - Table 5: Professional Competency Profiles specifies the range of competency profiles for a qualified engineer/technologist/technician. - In this presentation focus is on the professional engineer usually 4-5 year degree. - Attributes for technologists and technicians are described in the full in the Report by the UNESCO WFEO IEA Working Group which is available on the WFEO website https://bit.ly/3fg8Fdh
+- Graduate Attribute Profile the qualifications (assimilated knowledge, skills, and attitudes) of a professional engineer/technologist (3-4 year)/technician (2-3 year) are described. - In this presentation focus is on the professional engineer 4-5 year degree. - Attributes for technologists and technicians are described in the full Framework which is available on the WFEO website https://bit.ly/3fg8Fdh